Public and corporate governance in the heart of Europe.

 The transatlantic market between the US and the member states of the European Union is responsible for nearly half the world’s total output and defines the very contours of the economic and business opportunities and challenges faced by the global players who hire Albers graduates.
-The Puget Sound's leading companies - Amazon, Boeing, Microsoft, Paccar, and Starbucks, among others - are very active in the EU, and lately so with considerable controversy and heightened scrutiny.
+The Pacific Northwest's leading companies - Amazon, Boeing, Microsoft, Paccar, and Starbucks, among others - are very active in the EU, and lately so with considerable controversy and heightened scrutiny.

 Dr. Valentina Zamora

 Broadly defined, corporate governance is the study of how organizations balance managerial autonomy and corporate accountability.
 As such, the corporate governance mosaic of actors, including managers, board members, auditors, financial analysts, and the capital markets, among others, are often cited as both the root causes of and the corner solutions to financial crises, corporate collapses, and individual malfeasance.
 In your role as future business professionals, you will be expected to uphold corporate governance policies and may have opportunities to add value to current practices.
 Hence, this course is designed to provide you with opportunities to gain competencies in assessing current practices, analyzing courses of action for improvement, and framing emerging policies within a broader context of Governance as one of three pillars critical to stakeholders - Environmental, Social, and Governance (ESG).
 To demonstrate and document your competencies, you will produce a real world work product – a critical analysis of a U.S. publicly-traded company’s corporate governance policies and practices within a global context.